5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - [Credits and Thank Yous](#credits-and-thank-yous)
 ---
 ## About
 OpenCore EFI Folder for running macOS High Sierra all the way up to macOS Sequoia on the Lenovo ThinkPad T530.
-There's also a Clover version which is capable of running macOS 11 and newer.

 | ⚠️ Important Status Updates |
 |:----------------------------|